 We are going to use the image above to explain what a typical CBT interface is like and the key features you should identify and take note of.

-Question’s Options (2) – The feature labelled 2 in the image above is what we may call question’s options.
+Question’s Options (2) – The feature labeled 2 in the image above is what we may call question’s options.
 They are A,B,C,D. After going through the question asked, you are expected to select an option depending on which of them you think is correct.
-Once your option is selected, a circular indication, would appear on the option.
-You are free to re-select another option if you intend to make any correction to your answer.
-The new selected option will be highlighted once selected.
+Once your option is selected, a circular indication would appear on the option.
+You are free to re-select another option if you intend to make any corrections to your answer.
+The newly selected option will be highlighted once selected.
 NOTE: only one answer can be selected for each question.

 After selecting the best answer to the question, to save time, you should proceed and click the NEXT button to go to another question until you are through with every questions.
 You can still omit or skip any question which you are not familiar with, or you don’t know the answer to.
 You still have the option of coming back to answer the question!